Art Workspace Easthampton

 With our galleries being closed to the public and our monthly Art Walks and annual festivals either taking place virtually or being cancelled altogether, we found ourselves called into a profound moment of simultaneous introspection, recalibration, and action.
 As a community organization that has been deeply committed to serving our artists and our greater local and regional public for the past 15 years, ECA also understood early on that the economic impacts of COVID-19 would necessarily take a financial toll on the working artists in our community, both in the immediate term and also for considerable time to come.

-In this spirit of reflection, recalibration, and action, Easthampton City Arts launched the ECA Artist Grants Initiative in May 2020.
-This ongoing program consists of mini-grants to support artists whose work engages and cultivates community.
+In this spirit of reflection, recalibration, and action, Easthampton City Arts launched the ECA Artist Grants Initiative in May 2020, which consisted of mini-grants to support artists whose work engages and cultivates community.
 In this way, we could continue to support working artists and also ensure that our greater community could continue to experience the art and culture that it loves and was missing.
-A total of $20,000 has been raised and secured for this program—all of which directly supports working artists.

 See details, timeline, eligibility requirements, and a link to apply below.